Automatic continuity of abstract homomorphisms between locally compact and Polish groups: Background on topological groups and point-set topology

 \subsection{Meager sets, Baire spaces and almost open sets}

 A subset $A$ of a space $X$ is called \emph{nowhere dense} if its closure $\overline A$ has empty interior.
 A subset $B\subseteq X$ which is contained in a countable union of nowhere dense sets is called \emph{meager} (or of \emph{first category} in older books).
 A countable union of meager sets is again meager.
 If every meager subset of $X$ has empty interior, then $X$ is called a \emph{Baire space}.
-In a Baire space, Baire's Category Theorem is valid \cite[XI.10]{Dug}.
+By Baire's Category Theorem, every locally compact space and every completely metrizable space is a Baire space \cite[XI.10.1 and XIV.4.1]{Dug}.

 A subset $E\subseteq X$ of a space $X$ is called \emph{almost open} if there exists an open set $U\subseteq X$ such that the symmetric difference $(E\setminus U)\cup(U\setminus E)$ is meager.
 Almost open sets are also called \emph{Baire measurable}.
 The almost open sets form a $\sigma$-algebra \cite[Theorem 4.3]{Oxtoby}, which contains all Borel sets in~$X$.